CRoach02/CS121/README.md

 Click the link to view [Project 1](https://github.com/CRoach02/CS121/tree/CS121/src/projectOne).

 ## <a name="project-2"></a>Project 2
 Project 2 is a program to create an example bank system.
 The idea of the project was to nest an arraylist into a hashmap.
 This would allow for information to be called easily from a key and limit space problems as hasmaps take up little space.
+All of the information is stored on a text file, [Bank Records](https://github.com/CRoach02/CS121/blob/CS121/bankRecords.txt).

 Click the link to view [Project 2](https://github.com/CRoach02/CS121/tree/CS121/src/projectTwo).
 # <a name="weekly"></a>Weekly Assignments